VimalvDev/Frontend-Lab/00-Notes/JavaScript/03-JS_Functions.md

 >
 > - A **callback** is a function passed as an argument to another function.
 > - It is commonly used in asynchronous operations like `setTimeout`, `setInterval`, event listeners, or array methods (`map`, `forEach`, etc.).
-> - In the example, the anonymous function is used as a callback that executes after 2 seconds.
+> - In the example above, the anonymous function is used as a callback that runs after 2 seconds.

 ---